Last Updated on by Karl

-Italian writer, blogger and photographer Vincenzo Cosenza has put together a visualization showing the most popular social networks around the world.
-The world map of social networks 2017 is based on recent traffic data (January 2017).
+Italian writer, blogger, and photographer Vincenzo Cosenza has put together a visualization showing the most popular social networks around the world.
+The world map of social networks 2018 uses the latest traffic data from 2018.

-As you can see from the social media map, Facebook has covered the western world.
-It is dominating most of the West, together with Africa, Middle-East and the Pacific region.
-With a user base of 1.94 billion and growing, the social media world map will probably look even bluer next year.
+Facebook continues its unrelenting domination.
+Last year there where parts of Africa and Asia where Facebook didn’t dominate.
+It is dominating most of the West, together with Africa, Middle-East, and the Pacific region.
+With a user base of 2.2 billion and growing, the social media world map will probably look even bluer next year.

 Check out related post: Top 10 Social Networking Sites by Market Share of Visits in US

-Although Facebook is also growing in Russia, it is still dominated by Odnoklassniki and VKontakte (VK).
-I personally don’t see this situation changing any time soon either.
-They both support Russian alphabet and are strongly oriented on the Russian-speaking community.
+Although Facebook is also growing in Russia, it is still dominated by VKontakte (VK) and Odnoklassniki in the second spot.
+I don't see this situation changing anytime soon either.
+They both support the Russian alphabet and target the Russian-speaking community.
 They are also widely used among Russian inhabitants in other Eastern European countries.

-Twitter is mainly dominant in Japan, with it’s main “advantage” being the possibility to stay totally anonymous – The people in Japan like to generally stay anonymous when surfing.
-Facebook’s privacy settings haven’t really been embraced there…
+Twitter is now second in Japan, with it's main “advantage” being the possibility to stay totally anonymous.
+The people in Japan like generally to stay anonymous when surfing.
+Facebook's privacy settings haven't really been embraced there until now.

-China’s QZone, when only usernames are concerned, is the biggest social network in Asia.
-QZone today has over 653 million users.
-Without a doubt, QZone is the biggest player in China and will probably stay that way for a long time as Facebook is banned in China.
+China's QZone, when only usernames are concerned, is the biggest social network in Asia.
+QZone today has over 563 million users.
+Without a doubt, QZone is the biggest player in China and will probably stay that way for a long time because Facebook is banned in China.

 There are also a bunch of smaller players, being dominant in only one or two countries.
 But Facebook is changing that situation quite fast: